-This course is designed to provide students with academic and professional support during their student teaching assignment.
-The course is offered in a seminar format consisting of reflective discussions that evolve around events in the classroom, field experiences, supervised teaching and collaboration between the candidates, university personnel.

-Synchronous (live) meetings via technology will be a requirement of this course.
+This course is designed to provide students with academic and professional support during their student teaching assignments.
+The course is offered in a seminar format consisting of reflective discussions that evolve around events in the classroom, field experiences, supervised teaching, and collaboration between the candidates, and university personnel.
+Synchronous (live) meetings via technology will be required for this course.
+CR/NC Grading